boyali/ButterworthFilterTools/README.md

 #### Calling Filter by a specified cut-off and sampling frequencies [in Hz]

-The Butterworth filter can also be created by defining the desired order (N), a cut-off frequency (fc in [Hz]) and a sampling frequencsy (fs in [Hz]).
-In this method, the cut-off frequency is prewarped with respect to the sampling frequency [1, 2] to match the continous and digital filter frequencies.
+The Butterworth filter can also be created by defining the desired order (N), a cut-off frequency (fc in [Hz]) and a sampling frequency (fs in [Hz]).
+In this method, the cut-off frequency is pre warped with respect to the sampling frequency [1, 2] to match the continuous and digital filter frequencies.

  The filter is prepared by the following calling options;